 The Answer To Solving Years of Tight Hamstrings…Finally!

 How mad would you be if I told you to go stretch your hamstrings after knowing what you know now?
 Here’s the great news, we have helped thousands of people get rid of back pain without stretching their hamstrings.
 It all starts with those small muscles in the back of your hip.
 You have to strength train these little muscles until they catch up to the big ones that are doing their job.
 Then, and ONLY then, will your hamstrings start to wave the white flag.

-In order to strengthen these guys we’re hooking you up with one of the #1 exercises we use in our clinic to start you off.
+In order to strengthen these guys we’re hooking you up with one of the #1 exercises we use in our physical therapy clinic in Scottsdale to start you off.
 For this exercise, watch video #1 below.
 You’ll also experience faster relief if you download a copy of our free report below and start implementing some of the tips in there.

 Give this a shot for a couple of weeks, and if you’re still experiencing issues give us a call.
 There are 45 muscles that attach to your pelvis, any one of them can over compensate for the others.
 Sometimes people need a more individualized approach, and we have seen this approach work for people who have had issues for well over 5, 10, or 25 years.
 Best of luck to you and let us know if we can be of assistance!